dunhamsteve/aoc2023/readme.md

 the maps before reading through to the end and seeing that it was much simpler than that.
 Part 2 took a little more time, most just debugging the indices.
 I'd like to go back and remove the `partial`.

+Went back and did `day5v2.lean`, which is total by structural recursion.
+I think the `apply'` is more clear this way.
+I did make a few mistakes (fixed by each occurrence of `min`) that could have been detected by a length in = total length out constraint.

+## Day 6

+This was an easy day, and I got to break out the quadratic formula.